2014 Philadelphia Freedoms season: Drafts

 Since the Freedoms had the second-worst record in WTT in 2013, they had the second selection in each round of both drafts.
 The Freedoms chose Victoria Azarenka in the first round of the Marquee Player Draft and chose not to protect Sloane Stephens.
 They passed on making a second-round pick.
 At the Roster Player Draft, the Freedoms protected Victoria Duval and Liezel Huber and picked WTT rookies Frank Dancevic and Marcelo Melo.

 Duval misses the season and is replaced by Townsend

-On July 4, 2014, the Feedoms announced that Victoria Duval would miss the entire season, because she had recently been diagnosed with Hodgkin's lymphoma.
+On July 4, 2014, the Freedoms announced that Victoria Duval would miss the entire season, because she had recently been diagnosed with Hodgkin's lymphoma.
 As a show of support for Duval, the Freedoms wore special patches with her initials on them on their uniforms during the 2014 season.
 The following day, the Freedoms announced that they had signed Taylor Townsend to replace Duval.

 Six road matches to start the season

 The Freedoms started the 2014 season with six road matches.
 In the season opener against the Springfield Lasers, the Freedoms fell behind, 10–6, after two sets and trailed 16–14 heading to the final set.
 Taylor Townsend earned a 5–4 set win in women's singles to send the match to overtime with the Freedoms still behind, 20–19.
 Townsend then won the first game of overtime to tie the score at 20 and force a super tiebreaker which she won, 7–3.

 After three straight losses, the Freedoms cruised to a dominant victory over the Austin Aces, 25–11, winning all five sets.
 Frank Dancevic took a set from Andy Roddick, 5–3, in men's singles and teamed with Marcelo Melo for a 5–3 set win over Roddick and Treat Huey in men's doubles.
 Townsend won the women's singles set, 5–2, over Vera Zvonareva and partnered with Liezel Huber for a 5–2 set win in women's doubles.
 Huber and Melo won the mixed doubles set, 5–1.

 The Freedoms lost the following match, 23–14, to the three-time defending champion Washington Kastles.
 With the season less than half finished, it was already the second time the Freedoms had visited Washington; they lost both matches.
 This defeat dropped the Freedoms' record to 2 wins and 4 losses.